Financial-Times/origami/tools/o3-chrome-extension/README.md

 1. Clone repo
 2. `npm install`
 3. run `npm run dev` to start the dev server that constantly watches for changes and build files in build folder.
-For one time build run `npm run build-once`.
+For production build run `npm run build-prod`.
 Both of these commands will build the extension in the dist folder.
 4. (Optional) install [Extensions Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) for automatic reloading of Chrome extensions in dev mode
 5. Open Chrome and navigate to extensions (chrome://extensions/)
 6. Select 'Load unpacked extension...' and select the dist folder from o3-chrome-extension folder
 7. Any file changes made in src should update the extension.
 File changes in public folder will require a manual reload of the extension in Chrome.

+## Publishing extension

+You need to use origami shared email address to upload new extension.
+For more information about shared Email ask origami team.

+Follow the instructions above to build for production which should create a zip file (`o3-chrome-extension.zip`) that can then be uploaded by clicking Add new item.
+Complete the form and publish the extension with private permissions for FT users only.
+If needed, IT Service Desk can add the new extension to the FT catalog, using the extension ID.
+To find out more about updating the extension visit [update](https://developer.chrome.com/docs/webstore/update) section on chrome developer documentation.

+> [!NOTE]
+> Zip is generated in the dist folder after running `npm run build-prod` and uses mac native zip command.
+If you are using windows, you may need to install a zip command line tool.

 ## Troubleshooting